2amInternal/yii2-notifications/README.md

 ]); ?>
 ```

-Please refer to `NotificationList` documentation in the code for more information on what is available.
+Please refer to `NotificationList` documentation in the code for more information on what options are available.

 Best practice is to extend this `NotificationList` widget with your own and implement this functionality
 based on needs for your own project.